Published By Janet Gershen-Siegel at July 10th, 2018

 The next part is the payment summary.
 The portion includes line graphs for monthly and quarterly payment trends, and it conveniently shows where the numbers come from.
 The monthly payment trend is even graphed versus the industry average.

 Just below this pair of graphs (and their supporting data) are three bar charts showing continuous payment trends (a trade line on report for over six months), newly reporting payment trends (a trade line on report for the first time in the last six months), and combined payment trends.

 So this is the account balance for those combination trade lines.

 The next section is all about how your company has done with its payments.
 So it is broken down into credit card and leasing accounts.
-It also has trade lines on file for at least six months and with updating activity during the last three months.
+It also has trade lines on file.
+So these are for at least six months and with updating activity during the last three months.
 Another piece is aged trades.

 So the last are accounts not updated within the last three months.
 This information is broken down by supplier category, with payment trends at the bottom.

 Next up are inquiries into your business’s credit.
 There is a summary by type of institution doing the asking by the month when they asked.